BlockchainBear/Ommyochain-docs-1/docs/userdocs/decentralization/README.md

 ## Who operates Ommyochain now

-Currently, the computational service provider for the **Ommyochain** network is "Stichting ZK Sync", a non-profit Dutch foundation registered under RSIN 861038204 in Kingsfordweg 151, 1043GR Amsterdam.
-The service operates close to break-even costs.
-For the business model, see [here](/userdocs/tokenomics).
+Currently, the computational service provider for the **Ommyochain** network is "Ommyo Labs", a UAE foundation registered under in the private office of the Shiekh.

 ## Decentralization roadmap

-Matter Labs is committed to developing **Ommyochain** into a fully decentralized protocol.
+Ommyo Labs is committed to developing **Ommyochain** into a fully decentralized protocol.

 We outlined the decentralization roadmap in the [Ommyochain vision](https://medium.com/ommyochain/introducing-zk-sync-the-missing-link-to-mass-adoption-of-ethereum-14c9cea83f58)